Avast me hearties! Guybrush Threepwood be back with a new adventure for ye. So, grab your mouse and be ready for more whacky adventures says I.

 Seven months after defeating the pirate LeChuck, wannabe pirate Guybrush Threepwood finds himself back in the Caribbean in an attempt to locate the treasure of Big Whoop.
 From finding ingredients to make a voodoo doll, to attending fancy dress parties, rigged gambling, and drinking and spitting contests, Threepwood attempts to locate the map that’ll lead him to Big whoop.

-The gameplay and graphics are identical to The Secret of Monkey Island (I won’t repeat them here).
-Once again you are able to switch between the original and updated graphics at the click of a button.
+The graphics are also identical to The Secret of Monkey Island: 8-bit but incredibly detailed and colourful.
+Once again you have the option of switching between the original and updated graphics at the click of a button.

 Lucasart have done it again.
 They have produced yet another fun game with plenty of humour, challenging puzzles and plenty of head scratching moments.
 The animation is smooth, the characters and the backgrounds are colourful and detailed.